 Each post-placement report, prepared by a state-licensed home study agency, should include at least 4-5 photographs of your child.
 All original post-placement reports should be submitted to FTIA for submission to the foreign adoption officials (with photos, notarized and apostilled,

 A. Your home study agency will do the filing and should be familiar with the requirements.
-If your agency is unable to help you with this, or no longer has an active Bulgarian program, the Joint Council on International Services suggests that families in this situation contact them for guidance.
+If your agency is unable to help you with this, or no longer has an active Bulgarian program, contact the Bulgarian Embassy for guidance.

 A. We strongly urge you to comply with the wish of Bulgaria and complete all post-adoption requirements in a timely manner.
 Your cooperation will contribute to Russia's history of positive experiences with American parents.